The Hyena of London: Production

 Director Luigi Mangini was predominantly a screenwriter, who claimed to have written over 100 scripts, a figure film historian Roberto Curti describes as "a number that must be drastically toned down."
 Prior to directing The Hyena of London, he wrote films as early as the mid-1950s with Toto all'inferno.
 Many of his screenplays were written under the pen name Henry Wilson.
 He debuted as a director in 1963, co-directing a political documentary on Russia with Piero Ghione.
 The Hyena of London was shot in the Monti Parioli district of Rome, at Villa Perucchetti.

 The film score by Francesco De Masi was taken from Riccardo Freda's film The Ghost and was later reused in The Third Eye.

 Release

 The Hyena of London was distributed theatrically in Italy by Geosfilms on 23 June 1964.
 The film grossed a total of 44,000,000 Italian lire in Italy.
 It was released theatrically in the United States in 1966 by Walter Manley Enterprises.

 By the late 1980s, San Francisco’s label Loonic Video released a home video version of the film, promoting it as a British production.

 Reception

 In retrospective reviews, Tim Lucas referred to the film in 1989 as a "forgotten, but fascinating picture from the Italian Golden Age."
 Curti described the film as obscure in Italy, calling it "one of Italian gothic horror's most schizophrenic oddities."
 While finding the film somewhat clichéd as a whodunit, he noted Mangini managed to develop a few atmospheric shots.
+The Classic Horrors Club describes the film as "in some ways, a typical murder mystery [...] familiar, but it's also effective."

+Audience reviews are mixed, with one viewer likening it to a "soap opera", and another calling it "the best giallo ever to be set in Bradford".